 docs = retriever.invoke(question)

-Maximal Marginal Relevance fetches 20 candidates then selects the 3 that are most relevant and mutually diverse — preventing duplicate passages from adjacent pages of the same paper.
+Maximal Marginal Relevance fetches 20 candidates.
+It then picks the 3 that are most relevant and most different from each other.
+This stops duplicate passages from adjacent pages of the same paper.

 LLM